unraid/docs/docs/unraid-os/manual/storage-management.md

    that you cannot use the array in the meantime and until you return to normal mode cannot see what the contents of the disk being rebuilt will look like.
-8. Click **Start**.to initiate the rebuild process.and the system will reconstruct the contents of the emulated didk(s) onto the new disk(s) and, if the new disk(s) is/are bigger, expand the file system.
+8. Click **Start** to initiate the rebuild process.and the system will reconstruct the contents of the emulated disk(s) onto the new disk(s) and, if the new disk(s) is/are bigger, expand the file system.